 We recently upgraded the scrmhub content publishing platform to support video uploads.
 This is something we’ve wanted to do as a team for a while and something we wanted to ensure was done the best way possible, within the AWS platform.

-The team also wanted to test out some ideas they've had on leveraging the browser for more heavy lifting and also utilising more of what the AWS platform has to offer.
+The team also wanted to test out some ideas they’ve had on leveraging the browser for more heavy lifting and also utilizing more of what the AWS platform has to offer.

 The second problem is that as our client base grows, we want to be thinking about the time and data costs for us and our customers.
 An obvious saving is moving files between servers.
 It’s easy to move files, but each file takes both time to transfer and costs us money in data between the server and the bucket.

 We were also concerned about how our infrastructure will scale.
 This affects us both locally and on a global frame, so we are always looking for how we can leverage systems that exist so we don’t need to worry about things like this.

 - Upload large files in a distributed storage accessible by microservices

 - Fast, reliable user experience

 After scoping out the requirements we decided that we wanted to go with a solution that: